MrCarpenter24/Calico-Voice-Assistant/README.md

      * "Hey Calico, how hot/cold is it?"
      * "Hey Calico, open Gmail." *Future plans include adding support for other inbox platforms.*

-Remember, Calico is in very early stages of development, so there will be bugs...
-But there's a lot more to come!
+Remember, Calico is in very early stages of development, so there will be bugs... but there's a lot more to come!

 ## **Project Structure**